For over 30 years this proven wind-powered air compressor has been manufactured and used by the Amish.

 Air powered motors provide more torque than a DC battery powered motor and if taken care of by keeping them oiled and free of condensed water, they likely will outlast both DC and AC motors dependent on an armature and brushes.

-Air driers should always be used in line between the air storage tank and air powered equipment.
+Air dryers should always be used in line between the air storage tank and air powered equipment.

 With their commercial grade durability of air powered tools and equipment, factories and auto body shops have used air power for decades.
-(Air powered tools and equipment can be much more nosier than electric motors)
+(Air powered tools and equipment can be much noisier than electric motors)